civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 your CTP2 directory and unzip this into the copy, so that you can preserve an unchanged copy for playing mods, etc.

-After installation you can start a new game or continue a game from a previous version.
+After installation, you can start a new game or continue a game from a previous version.
 All you need to do - after loading your save game - is to open the chat window by typing the apostrophe key (') and enter: /reloadslic You have to do this procedure once per save game.

-Please report any problems, bugs, crashes, etc. in the following thread:
+Please report any problems, bugs, crashes, etc. in the following thread: http://apolyton.net/forums/showthread.php?t=190316 "Apolyton CTP2 Edition: Revision 1056 (20-Feb-2010)"

 For further reading here are the previous playtest threads: http://apolyton.net/forums/showthread.php?t=103817 "PROJECT: Playtest"